inc2734/wp-oembed-blog-card/README.md

 Then just copy and paste the URL into the article!

-- In the post edit screen pasted url is converted to a shortcode.
 - Data used for blog cards will be cached.
 - The cache is updated when you open the post edit screen.
 - On the display screen url is converted to blog card with ajax.